 Someone mentioned going out.
 The others looked at each other and the whitewater smashing on the rocks below them.
 Mike said, if you lose your board once, all that’s left is a whole lot of balsa tooth picks.
 It wasn’t long before everyone was back in the 37’ Plymouth and making their way around the Point.
 Not knowing the road conditions further up ahead, they continued on the way.
 Before fully realizing their predicament, one side of the road became a cliff as the road became narrower.

 At one point making a turn around a corner, one of the wheels hung over the side of the cliff while making the turn.
-Steve Voorhees kept his eye on the road while Mike looked down at the rocks which were 50 to 60 feet below them.
+Steve Voorhees kept his eye on the road while Mike looked down at the rocks which was 40 to 50 feet below them.
 Nervously they all shifted their weight to the mountainside as the Plymouth slowly rounded the corner.

 The dirt road turned in asphalt as they made their way to the North Shore and passing Dillingham airstrip, Mokuliea and Waialua.
 Around the traffic circle and into the town of Haleiwa.
 Whenever they drove over a puddle of water, on purpose or not, the hole in the rear floorboard acted like a blowhole and the muddy water would splash the guys inside.

 L-R Rick Stoner, Mike Bright, Bing Copeland and Sonny Vardeman on roof